MicrosoftDocs/win32/desktop-src/properties/props-system-media-dateencoded.md

 ---
-Description: 'Represents the date and time the file was encoded.
-The DateTime is in UTC (in the doc, not file system).' ms.assetid: '22d7aee7-6f52-48cd-80d3-746a6ca7ba86'
+Description: Represents the date and time the file was encoded.
+The DateTime is in UTC (in the doc, not file system). ms.assetid: 22d7aee7-6f52-48cd-80d3-746a6ca7ba86
-title: 'System.Media.DateEncoded'
+title: System.Media.DateEncoded
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Media.DateEncoded